Barnstable Community Horace Mann Charter Public School

-The Breakfast After the Bell legislation would require approximately 600 Massachusetts schools serving low-income students to offer breakfast after the bell through a variety of delivery models: breakfast in the classroom, grab-and-go and second-chance breakfast.
-Currently, about 130 Massachusetts schools administer the breakfast program after the bell.
+The Breakfast After the Bell legislation would require approximately 700 Massachusetts schools serving low-income students to offer breakfast after the bell through a variety of delivery models: breakfast in the classroom, grab-and-go and second-chance breakfast.
+Currently, about 300 of those low-income Massachusetts schools administer the breakfast program after the bell.

-A federally reimbursed program, Breakfast after the Bell has the potential to provide up to $30 million statewide to Massachusetts school districts that increase participation rates to 80 percent and above.
+A federally reimbursed program, National School Breakfast has the potential to provide up to $30 million statewide to Massachusetts school districts that increase participation rates to 80 percent and above.
 The payments, made directly to school nutrition departments, support jobs and healthier menu options, including locally sourced food.

 Breakfast After the Bell legislation has successfully passed in Colorado, Illinois, Nevada, New Mexico, West Virginia, and the District of Columbia.
-In Colorado, where schools implemented breakfast in the classroom in 2013, participation rates have increased by 61 percent increase, totaling an additional 80,000 children eating breakfast each school day.
-Prior to the legislation, Colorado ranked 44th to 11th in the nation for school breakfast participation.
-Today, it ranks 11th.
-Currently, Massachusetts ranks 39th in the nation.
+In Colorado, where schools implemented breakfast in the classroom in 2013, participation rates have increased by 61 percent, totaling an additional 80,000 children eating breakfast each school day.
+Prior to the legislation, Colorado ranked 44th in the nation for school breakfast participation.
+Today, it ranks 17th.
+Currently, Massachusetts ranks 33rd in the nation, unchanged from last year.

 The Rise and Shine Massachusetts coalition urges the committee to support this critical piece of legislation in the fight to end childhood hunger in our state.
 All children deserve to start their school day fed and ready to learn.

-Should you have any questions or would like additional information, please contact Catherine Drennan, public affairs manager, The Greater Boston Food Bank at email@example.com.
+Should you have any questions or would like additional information, please contact Catherine Drennan, Director of Communications and Public Affairs, The Greater Boston Food Bank at email@example.com.

 Rise and Shine Massachusetts